 Scalp muscles contract >> tension generates across top of scalp >> inflammatory response >> fibrosis in mesodermal sheath >> mesodermal tissue expansion >> hair shaft constriction alongside reduced blood flow >> hair loss.

-This is why I believe that poor circulation is a cause of pattern hair loss.
+This is why I believe that poor circulation might also be a cause of pattern hair loss.
 And this is why I still stand by the AGA pathology model I proposed in my paper:

-End-stages of the hair cycle (i.e., catagen and telogen) share morphological similarities with early AGA progression.
-Resultantly, some investigators use hair cycle models to try and explain the order of events in AGA.
-This has been especially true for determining if reduced scalp circulation is a consequence of AGA… or a cause.
+End-stages of the hair cycle (i.e., catagen and telogen) share histological similarities with parts of AGA progression.
+Resultantly, some investigators use histological studies on the hair cycle to try and explain the order of events in AGA.
+This has been especially true for determining if reduced blood circulation is a consequence of AGA… or a cause.

 As a hair enters the catagen (resting) phase of the hair cycle, the order of operations is as follows: mesodermal tissues surrounding the hair shaft expand, thereby constricting hair shaft growth space.
 This stops hair growth and signals to the hair’s dermal papilla and microvascular networks to degenerate.
 So in the catagen phase of the hair cycle, hair growth stops before blood flow reduces… meaning that reduced blood flow is an effect of hair loss… not a cause.